KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy: Additional Experimental Results

 In all situations, we uniformly provide a most similar observed node for each virtual node, and their differences lie in the information for observed nodes.
 From the table, we could know that using virtual nodes to affect observed nodes appear to be the best way to mitigate the {\em fitting} issue.

 For the second problem, we propose to align each observed/virtual node with $\{1,2,3,all\}$ virtual/observed nodes and show the results in Table~\ref{tab:ablation_rff_num}.
 We could draw the following conclusion: when the number is 1, best results could be obtained.
-Take (1) ``Num Aligned=1'' and (2) ``Num Aligned=2'' as an example: (1) All nodes uniformly learn a pattern of fusing ``1 high- + 1 low-quality'' features; (2) Observed nodes learn a pattern of fusing ``1 high + 2 low'', while virtual nodes learns another pattern of fusing ``1 low + 2 high'', which are different and have some conflicts.
+Take (1) ``Num Aligned=1'' and (2) ``Num Aligned=2'' as an example: (1) All nodes uniformly learn a pattern of fusing ``1 superior + 1 inferior'' features; (2) Observed nodes learn a pattern of fusing ``1 superior + 2 inferior'', while virtual nodes learns another pattern of fusing ``1 inferior + 2 superior'', which are different and have some conflicts.
 Because the model parameters are shared by all nodes, learning a uniform pattern could get better results than using multiple patterns.
 Therefore, we set the number as 1 in all our experiments.